pdcarv/lagom-toggle-router/README.md

 There are several strategies for asynchronous communication in lagom, [akka's distributed pub/sub](https://doc.akka.io/docs/akka/current/scala/distributed-pub-sub.html) and the [message broker api](https://www.lagomframework.com/documentation/1.3.x/java/MessageBrokerApi.html) stick out.
 The message broker api reads and writes to and from an event stream, in lagom terminology this is known as subscribing or publishing to a Topic.
 That capability is provided by a kafka instance that comes bundle in development environment, no configuration needed.
 Lagom uses kafka providing two strategies for subscribers, atLeastOnce and atMostOnceSource.
-We're using atLeastOnce in this example which guarantees that a configuration change notification is consumed, at least once or possibly, more that once.
+We're using atLeastOnce in this example which guarantees that a configuration change notification is consumed, at least once or possiblyt  more than once.

 ### Check if Toggle is enabled